 - 1. Press the menu button.

 - The operating modes menu opens.

-- 2. Select the "Dry" operating mode.
+2. Select the "Dry" operating mode.

+- Select the Dry operating mode.

-- Press the Start/Stop button to start.
-The drying function starts and ends automatically after 10 minutes.
+Press the Start/Stop button to start.

+- The drying function starts and ends automatically after 10 minutes.

 Open the appliance door for 1 to 2 minutes so that the moisture can escape.